- Author: Mauricio Funes

 Media Relations and Internal Communication Manager, DNV GL - Digital SolutionsPhone: +47 476 55 754

 Monica Lorna Garmann

 Marketing and Communications Manager, Plant SoftwarePhone: +47 482 07 323

 Companies using the software will benefit from decisions that are based on more realistic models, thereby increasing efficiency and safety in the design and operation of assets where accidents could cause hazardous releases.

 The new model significantly improves predictions of releases with short durations, a particular challenge for the modelling of hazardous dispersions.

 “This is yet another advancement that positions Phast as a technology pioneer.
 Better simulations driven by advances in research improve the decision-making process.
-The results are greater efficiency and improved risk and safety management for our customers,” says DNV GL - Software CEO, Are Føllesdal Tjønn.
+The results are greater efficiency and improved risk and safety management for our customers,” says DNV GL's, Are Føllesdal Tjønn.